I honestly didn’t know where I’d be living in a week’s time.

 Patience is more than endurance.
 A saint’s life is in the hands of God like a bow and arrow in the hands of an archer.
 God is aiming at something the saint cannot see, and He stretches and strains, and every now and again the saint says–‘I cannot stand anymore.’
 God does not heed, He goes on stretching till His purpose is in sight, then He lets fly.
 Trust yourself in God’s hands.
 Maintain your relationship to Jesus Christ by the patience of faith.
 ‘Though He slay me, yet will I trust in Him.’” – Oswald Chambers

 Although it doesn’t always feel so, our faith is our real treasure.
-Which explains why God sees value in stringing trials out, like a guy who stumbles upon treasure in a cave and gleefully loads up his sack with every coin he can fit: “One more…one more…juuust one more”.
+Which explains why God sometimes sees value in stringing trials out, like a guy who stumbles upon treasure in a cave and gleefully loads up his sack with every coin he can fit: “One more…one more…juuust one more”.
 If you were in that situation, why would you stop anywhere short of the maximum you could possibly carry?

 With four days left until zero hour, I got a call to interview for yet another teaching position.
 Just to thicken the plot, my car broke down and I had to borrow a friend’s.
 The handoff took longer than I anticipated (through no fault of my friend’s) and made me late to the interview.
 Late.
 To a teaching interview.

 The morning before my final day in teacher housing, I got two calls in the space of half an hour.
 One was the school offering me the job.
-The second was from another friend who had worked at that very school, recommended me for the job I now held, and was now mentioning me to his former landlady, who had a lakefront apartment to rent out.
+The second was from a friend who had worked at that very school, recommended me for the job I now held, and was now mentioning me to his former landlady, who had a lakefront apartment to rent out.

 And think of this…God had laid the foundation of this exodus fifteen years before, when I first met that friend.